Fort Collins TBI Lawyers

-At the Tenge Law Firm, LLC, we are accustomed to helping clients with catastrophic, life-changing injuries.
-Because we limit our practice to personal injury law exclusively, we have developed a level of expertise, and we have a long record of successful recoveries in high-value cases.
-Todd Tenge consistently receives the highest ratings from clients and peers and has an enviable record of obtaining excellent results for his clients, both in and out of court.
+At the Tenge Law Firm, LLC, we are accustomed to helping clients with catastrophic, life-changing injuries seek compensation from at-fault parties.
+Because we limit our practice to personal injury law exclusively, we have developed a level of expertise and a long record of successful recoveries in high-value cases.
+Founding attorney Todd Tenge consistently receives the highest ratings from clients and peers and has an enviable record of obtaining excellent results for his clients, both in and out of court.

 For compassionate, personalized, and dedicated representation in the Ft.
-Collins area, contact us.
-Legal deadlines apply, so don’t risk losing your right to a monetary recovery.
-Call the Tenge Law Firm, LLC, today at (970) 212-4777.
+Collins area, contact us today.
+Legal deadlines apply, so don’t risk losing your right to monetary recovery.
+Call the Tenge Law Firm, LLC today at (970) 212-4777.

 “I could tell he had decades of experience in cases like mine, which gave me a lot of comfort during such a stressful time.”